workhorsy/py-cpuinfo/README.rst

 .. code:: python

 '''
-Returns the CPU info by using the best source of information for your OS.
+Returns the CPU info by using the best sources of information for your OS.
-Returns None if nothing is found.
+Returns {} if nothing is found.
 '''
     get_cpu_info()